khaitruong922/music-capsule/README.md

 - **Lobby & Rooms**: Create or join room in the lobby to listen to music together.
 - **Music streaming**: Stream your favorite music with only a YouTube URL.
 Your song will be put into a queue and can be skipped.
-- **Pitch & Speed Selection**: Select your favorite pitch and playback speed for any song.
+- **Audio features**: Select your favorite pitch and playback speed for any song.
 - **Chat**: Interact with other people while enjoying the music.

 **No registeration needed!** Just join with a name and enjoy all these cool features.